aviark13/MyFirstRepo/README.md

 # MyFirstRepo
-MyFirstRepo,seriously thats it, nothing special, just the first time I have done this.
+MyFirstRepo, seriously thats it, nothing special, just the first time I have done this.